Bēl-ṣarbi: NIN-ṣar-BE and INANNA-ṣarbat

 The name of the goddess NIN-ṣar-BE, "lady of the poplar," was the female counterpart of Bēl-ṣarbi.
 It is possible her name should be read as Bēlet-ṣarbe or Bēlet-ṣarbat.
-She was a part of the state pantheon of the Neo-Assyrian Empire, and appears in the Takultu text.
+She was a part of the state pantheon of the Neo-Assyrian Empire, and appears in the Tākultu text.
 It has been proposed that she can be identified with the goddess INANNA-ṣarbat, though this remains uncertain and some researchers, for example Martin Stol, consider Assyrian NIN-ṣar-BE and the western goddess to be two separate deities.
 The latter was worshiped in Ebla and in pre-Sargonic Mari already, and appears in later documents from Emar as well.
 It has been suggested that her presence in Ebla was the result of political and commercial ties with Mari.
 The name is interpreted as Ištar-ṣarbatum in translations of texts from Ebla, while the spelling from Emar is Aštar-ṣarba.
 She has been characterized as a goddess of the middle Euphrates area, but it is unclear if her cult center was the northern settlement Ṣarbat.